 Mecham will now refer women to the Marie Stopes Australia clinic in Canberra.

 "That is a 500km round trip, and for women who face disadvantage that doubling of distance makes access even harder, and public transport to Canberra is not always a convenient option especially after a surgical procedure," she said.

-"Even if they can afford to drive they will need to stay overnight, which means accommodation and bringing someone with them [to be discharged after surgery], which isn't always possible as they might want to keep their it private."
+"Even if they can afford to drive they will need to stay overnight, which means accommodation and bringing someone with them [to be discharged after surgery], which isn't always possible as they might want to keep it private."